 Turkey Tetrazzini

 The day (or few days, if we’re honest) after Thanksgiving, it can be hard to get back in the kitchen and make big meals.
 It kind of feels like a cooking hangover, if you ask me!
 However, that doesn’t mean that you should just zap all your leftovers in the microwave and enjoy them that way.
-No, instead, use your leftover turkey in delicious and super easy recipes like this cheesy tetrazzini!
+No, instead, use your leftover thanksgiving turkey in delicious and super easy recipes like my favorite comfort food, cheesy turkey tetrazzini!

 I’m obsessed with this recipe for a few different reasons.
-First off, I love that it makes enough to actually feed my family.
+First off, I love that it makes enough to actually feed my whole family and uses up leftover turkey by baking it in a creamy sauce.
 Speaking of family, they all can’t seem to get enough of it!
-It’s just like our Chicken Tetrazzini but makes great use of those turkey leftovers.
+It’s just like our Chicken Tetrazzini but is a great way to use those turkey leftovers.

 Even the pickiest little eaters at the table gobble this dinner down in no time flat.
 It’s flavored to perfection with plenty of seasonings, herbs, and fresh garlic, all while the consistency couldn’t be more creamy and decadent.
 On top of all that, it’s a total cinch to make in just a little over half an hour.